[image from http://www.europarl.europa.eu/visiting/en/brussels/house-of-european-history]

 7th February 2020: exhibition opens to the public

 As a common theme, the PAST | PRESENT event celebrates the richness of European cultural heritage, its value for our contemporary life, and the importance of best practices in the cultural heritage.
 The key concept is that the ‘past‘ is not just opposed to the ‘present‘ as in a simple chronological approach, but it is also experienced by and exposed to the audience in a contemporary context and shared as a ‘present’ to future generations.

 Bringing together images, recordings and interactions from the various locations which hosted and created the pop-up exhibitions, this is a kaleidoscope of local history in European countries, showcasing the variety and commonalities of our cultural heritage.
 A multiscreen setting will allow visitors to travel through and interact with the stories unfolded at the different events throughout Europe.

 The exhibition will open with an invitation-only event at the House of European History on February 6th, 2020.
 On February 7th, it will be open to the general public.

 LEIVE VRIGGER EN NAA – Leuven in the past and today

-The resulting exhibition will premiere in Leuven on 2nd December 2019 with a vernissage at the Openbaar Entrepot voor de Kunsten (OPEK) and will be then on display at the KU LEUVEN Agora learning center.
+The resulting exhibition premiered in Leuven on 2nd December 2019 with a vernissage at the Openbaar Entrepot voor de Kunsten (OPEK) and will be then on display at the KU LEUVEN Agora learning center.

 The final event is organized by KU Leuven.